lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 Micky, 2017-11-24 17:13:45
 Micky Lawson, 2017-12-02 09:34:09
 ```
 When a client makes a read request, a client-specific merge function is applied to all the column values and the desired result is obtained.

-**In case of equal timestamps, the lexicographically greater value is chosen.**
+*In case of equal timestamps (tie), the lexicographically greater value is chosen.*

 For this to happen, two timestamps need to collide and it is a rare possibility that two writes will get an exactly same microsecond-resolution timestamp.